listr2/listr2/docs/task/task-options.md

 ## Per _Task_

-Some properties of the task options even propagate to the per-task setting, these are pretty limited in form of configuration but should be just enough for you to not wrap everything in subtasks to change behavior.
+Some of the task options propagate down to the per-task level.
+These per-task options are limited in scope, but usually enough to change a single task's behavior without wrapping it in a subtask.

 ## Adding Task Options